RichardSprenger/JWS-Website-Issue-Tracking/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: :bug: Bug report
+name: Bug report
-about: Erstelle eine Meldung über einen Fehler
+about: Create a report to help us improve
-title: '[BUG]: <Kurzbeschreibung>'
+title: ''
-labels: bug
+labels: ''
-assignees: RichardSprenger
+assignees: ''

 ---

-**Beschreibe den Fehler**
+**Describe the bug**
-Gib eine klare, präzise Beschreibung über den aufgetretenen Fehler ab
+A clear and concise description of what the bug is.

-**Wie ist der Fehler entstanden / wie kann am diesen nachstellen**
+**To Reproduce**
-Welche Schritte sind notwendig, um das Verhalten nachstellen zu können:
+Steps to reproduce the behavior:
-1. Gehe zu '...'
+1. Go to '...'
-2. Öffne '....'
+2. Click on '....'
-3. Klicke auf '....'
+3. Scroll down to '....'
-4. Hier entsteht der Fehler
+4. See error

-**Welches Verhalten wurde eigentlich erwartet?**
+**Expected behavior**
-Beschreibe klar und präzise, welches Verhalten eigentlich erwartet wurde.
+A clear and concise description of what you expected to happen.

 **Screenshots**
-Wenn möglich, füge hier Screenshots (Drag & Drop oder Einfügen) hinzu, um den Fehler genauer zu beschreiben
+If applicable, add screenshots to help explain your problem.

-**Desktop (Wenn möglich, folgende Informationen über deine Computer einfügen):**
+**Desktop (please complete the following information):**
- - OS: [e.g. iOS, Windows 10]
+ - OS: [e.g. iOS]
  - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

-**Smartphone (Wenn möglich, folgende Informationen über dein Handy einfügen):**
+**Smartphone (please complete the following information):**
  - Device: [e.g. iPhone6]
  - OS: [e.g. iOS8.1]
  - Browser [e.g. stock browser, safari]
  - Version [e.g. 22]

-**Weitere Kontext**
+**Additional context**
-Beschreibe alle weiteren Informationen über den Fehler.
+Add any other context about the problem here.